Joshua01X/Joshua01X/README.md

 [instagram]: https://www.instagram com/
 [linkedin]: https://linkedin com/in/

-<h3> - 🔭 I’m currently working on OpenVAS Vulnerability Management Lab
+<h3> - 🔭 I’m currently working on OpenVAS Vulnerability Management Lab <br>
 - 🌱 I’m currently learning CompTIA Sec+ contents and does Qualys' Certified Trainings </h3>
 <!--
 **joshmadakor1/joshmadakor1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.